gmdfalk/dotfiles/README.md

 ## Customization

-You can make your own customizations by adding `.local`files.
-They will take precedence over their counterparts as they are loaded last.
+You can make your own customizations, of course, by editing files directly or alternatively by adding a new file with `.local` appended to the file name.
+These `.local` files will take precedence over their counterparts as they are loaded last.
-For instance, to extend `.zshrc` you can make your changes in `.zshrc.local`.

-To extend your `git` hooks, create executable scripts in `~/.git_template.local/hooks/*` files.

-Additional zsh configuration can go under the `~/.zsh/configs` directory.
-This has two special subdirectories: `pre` for files that must be loaded first, and `post` for files that must be loaded last.
+Configuration files that accept `.local` overrides are:
+  * ~/.tmux.conf (i.e. ~/.tmux.conf.local)
+  * ~/.zshrc
+  * ~/.vimrc
+  * ~/.pentadactylrc
+  * ~/.vimperatorrc
+  * ~/.cvimrc
+  * ~/.ideavimrc
+  * ~/.gitconfig

+Additionally, there are a couple of special directories from which configuration files are automatically loaded.

+  * ~/.shell/{pre,post}/
+  * ~/.zsh/{pre,post}/
+  * ~/.oh-my-zsh/custom/
+  * ~/.vim/plugin/

+The pre and post folders are for shared shell/zsh files that you want sourced.
+Files in pre get loaded first (in ~/.profile) and files in post at the end (in ~/.{bash_,z}login).

 ## Features